WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 - I will be adding more to this, check out the [TODOs](https://github.com/dschinkel/reactjs-fullstack-tdd-kata/projects/1)

 ## 🪛 Initial Setup

+If on a `Mac`:
 - Install Homebrew (run this cmd from terminal): `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 - Install Yarn: `brew install yarn`

+If on a `Windows PC`:
+- Install yarn somehow 🤣

+Finally:
-- Run `yarn` - install npm modules
+- Run `yarn` - install node modules
 - Run *tests*: scripts are in `package.json`, look there

 #### Note: